skgigliotti/streamlit_tutorial/README.md

   * Exercises for improving the app.
 Solving these problems will help you learn Streamlit.
   * Instructions for deploying your finished app to the internet.
 This will let you share it with friends and family.

-You can view the final app [here](https://arilamstein-tutorial.streamlit.app/).
+You can view the final app you will build [here](https://arilamstein-tutorial.streamlit.app/).

 ### Prerequisites